Baba Gurditta

-Biography
+Early life

+Baba Gurditta was born on the full moon of the month of Katak in 1613 to Mata Damodari and Guru Hargobind.
+According to Pashaura Singh, Gurditta was born on the full-moon day (pūrnamā) of the month of Assū in sambat 1665, which corresponds to 13 October 1608 C.E.
+Gurditta was born in the forests of Daroli located in the Malwa region of Punjab.

+Guru Hargobind was organizing Sikh youth in Amritsar when he received the news of the birth of Gurditta, with this event being recorded as follows:

+He is said to have resembled Guru Nanak in his youth.
+According to Bhai Mani Singh Baba Gurditta got name from the fact that he looked like Guru Nanank (Gur) and from the fact that it seemed look Guru Nanak has given himself a physical form (ditta).
+Gurditta got engaged in 1619 in the month of Katak to Ananti known as Netti.
+He and his wife were both six years old at the time.
+They got married on 17 April 1621.
+A big wedding celebration occurred.
+Guru Hargobind gifts Gurditta a horse that is worth 100,000 rupees.

+Birth year

+Some sources record his birth year as being 1608 rather than 1613.

+Religious and military career

-During the years of 1626–1627, he lived in Kartarpur in the Jalandhar district as per directions by his father.
+During the years 1626–1627, he lived in Kartarpur in the Jalandhar district as per directions by his father.
 He was the founder of Kiratpur near the Shivalik foothills, also according to commands by his father.
 He took part in the Battle of Kartarpur (1635) against Painde Khan.
+In the battle he killed a Mughal general named Asman Khan.
+Asman Khan and Gurditta were previously childhood friends.
+Gurditta shot Asman Khan with an arrow.
+Gurditta rushed by him and cried as Asman Khan died.
+When asked by his father, Guru Hargobind, why he is crying Gurditta remarked that he was just yesterday playing with Asman and now he is dead.

 When a Sikh, named Nakhora, offered his daughter to be wed to Baba Gurditta, Mata Ananti protested against this idea and complained to Guru Hargobind.
 Afterwards, the Guru disapproved of the match and the daughter of Nakhora returned home unwed to Gurditta.

 Baba Gurditta died around 1638, while his father was still alive.
 His brother Guru Tegh Bahadur would later become the ninth Sikh guru when Baba Gurdita's line of succession dried up.
 After the Battle of Kartarpur, he took rest under a Banyan tree which is still there in Kartarpur near Sukka Talab he tied his horses under the tree.
 The sacred Banyan tree has great significance for the Sikhs of Kartarpur.
 The site is maintained by the Toor clan.

 Then Baba Gurditta followed the path 5 km north of Kartarpur and conducted the funeral of martyred Nihangs and where now stands a gurdwara called Killi Sahib.